fastify/fastify/docs/Guides/Migration-Guide-V5.md

 This guide is intended to help with migration from Fastify v4 to v5.

 Before migrating to v5, please ensure that you have fixed all deprecation warnings from v4.
-All v4 deprecations have been removed and they will no longer work after upgrading.
+All v4 deprecations have been removed and will no longer work after upgrading.

 ## Long Term Support Cycle